ail-project/ail-website/features.md

 # Processing overview

 AIL provides a modular approach with different Python modules in charge of the various features.
-Modules are be plugged and started live to allow distribution of load accross multi processors.
+Modules can be plugged and started live to allow distribution of load accross multi processors.

 ![](https://www.ail-project.org/assets/img/graph.svg)